Understanding the significance of a Statutory Agent is essential for anyone starting or operating an LLC.

 Remember that the statutory agent must be available during normal business hours.
 The statutory agent cannot leave the country on business or vacation.

-If the resident agent is unavailable, you must appoint a new one.
-You can also be your own registered agent provided you meet the required qualifications.
+I would recommend that, if the resident agent is unavailable, you appoint a new one.
+Furthermore, you can also be your own registered agent, provided you meet the required qualifications.

 For this reason, business entities must find a reputable statutory agent service.